Project Description: Try this monoprinting activity to create your own prints with Grafix products.

 - Matte medium or decoupage glue (for gluing tissue ghost)

 Steps to Make This:

-- Roll ink evenly on Grafix inking palette, then ink Grafix Monoprint plate so that an even opaque layer of ink is on surface (I find that black or dark brown provides the most contrast with the white paper).
+- Roll ink evenly on Grafix inking palette, then ink Grafix Monoprint plate so that an even opaque layer of ink is on the surface (I find that black or dark brown provides the most contrast with the white paper).

-- You can remove more ink and add texture by pressing clean bubble wrap or rubber stamp onto inked plate.
+- You can remove more ink and add texture by pressing clean bubble wrap or rubber stamp onto the inked plate.